PayPal • Product expansion

 Overview

-As Principal Product Designer, I led a redesign of PayPal’s checkout architecture to address rising competition and evolving user expectations.
+As Staff Product Designer, I led a redesign of PayPal’s checkout architecture to address rising competition and evolving user expectations.
 We focused on improving transparency and feature discoverability, especially for options like “Pay in 4” and Split payments, while maintaining an 80% conversion rate.

 My role